f5devcentral/openssl-pqc-stepbystep-lab/README.md

 ## Hands-On Learning for Quantum-Resistant PKI Infrastructure

-This hands-on lab guide provides basic understanding and a tiny tutorial for building quantum-resistant Certificate Authority (CA) infrastructure using OpenSSL.
-This repository provides two distinct learning paths based on your compliance requirements
+This hands-on lab guide provides basic understanding and a tutorial for building quantum-resistant Certificate Authority (CA) infrastructure using OpenSSL.
+This repository provides distinct learning paths that mirror federal or enterprise complaince requirements plus alternate methods to utilize OpenSSL.
+You're excited, I can tell.

 ---
 <br>